coralogix/zio-k8s/docs/overview/resources.md

 ```

 - Instead of the standard `Option` type, `zio-k8s` uses a custom `Optional` type
-- Additionally to the case class fields it has ZIO getter functions that fail in case of absence of value
+- In addition to the case class fields, it has ZIO getter functions that fail in case of absence of value

 ### Creating
 The custom `Optional[T]` type used in the model classes provides implicit conversion from both `T` and `Option[T]`.
 This provides a boilerplate-free way to specify large Kubernetes resources, with a syntax that is not far from to the usual YAML representation of _Kubernetes resources_.